Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Models of geometric limits

 In \cite{OhSo}, we introduced the notion of brick manifolds.
-A brick manifold is a $3$-manifold constructed from \lq\lq bricks" which are defined as follows.
+A brick manifold is a $3$-manifold constructed from \lq bricks' which are defined as follows.
 We note that a brick is an entity different from a block introduced by Minsky which we explained in Preliminaries.
-Still, as we shall see, in our settings each brick is decomposed into blocks.
+Still, as we shall see, they are closely related, and actually, in our settings every brick is decomposed into blocks.

-\begin{definition} A {\sl brick} is a product interval bundle of the form $\Sigma \times J$, where $\Sigma$ is an incompressible subsurface of $S$ and $J$ is a closed or half-open interval in $[0,1]$.
+\begin{definition} A {\em brick} is a product interval bundle of the form $\Sigma \times J$, where $\Sigma$ is an incompressible subsurface of $S$ with $\chi(\Sigma) <0$ and $J$ is a closed or half-open interval in $[0,1]$.
 We assume that $\Sigma$ is a closed subset of $S$, \ie $\Fr \Sigma$ is contained in $\Sigma$.
-For a brick $B=\Sigma \times J$, the {\sl lower front}, denoted by $\partial_-B$, is defined to be $\Sigma \times \inf J$, and the {\sl upper front}, denoted by $\partial_+B$, is defined to be $\Sigma \times \sup J$.
+(Recall that we say that a (not necessarily proper) subsurface is incompressible if none of its boundary components is null-homotopic and at least one boundary component is non-peripheral, \ie if it is either essential or $S$ itself.)
+Note that it may be possible that two boundary components of $\Sigma$ are parallel in $S$.
+For a brick $B=\Sigma \times J$, its {\em lower front}, denoted by $\partial_-B$, is defined to be $\Sigma \times \inf J$, and its {\em upper front}, denoted by $\partial_+B$, is defined to be $\Sigma \times \sup J$.
 When $J$ is an half-open interval, one of them may not really exist, but corresponds to an end.
-In this case, a front is called an {\sl ideal front}.
-A brick naturally admits two foliations: one is a horizontal foliation whose leaves are horizontal surfaces $\Sigma \times \{t\}$, and the other is a vertical foliation whose leaves are vertical lines $\{p\} \times J$.
+In this case, it is called an {\em ideal front}.
+A brick naturally admits two foliations: one is a codimension-$1$ horizontal foliation whose leaves are horizontal surfaces $\Sigma \times \{t\}$, and the other is a codimension-$2$ vertical foliation whose leaves are vertical lines $\{p\} \times J$.
+We define $\xi(B)$ to be $\xi(\Sigma)$.

 A brick manifold is a manifold consisting of countably many bricks, whose boundary consists of tori and open annuli.
-Two bricks can intersect only at their fronts in such a way that an essential subsurface is the upper front of one brick is pasted to an essential surface in the lower front of the other brick.
-(We say that a subsurface is essential if none of its boundary components are null-homotopic or peripheral.) \end{definition}
+Two bricks can intersect only at their (non-ideal) fronts in such a way that an essential subsurface, which is possibly disconnected but none of whose components is an annulus, in the upper front of one brick is pasted to an essential subsurface in the lower front of the other brick.
+In the case when the manifold is homeomorphic to $S \times (0,1)$, we allow two bricks intersect at their entire non-ideal fronts.
+We also assume that an infinite sequence of bricks cannot accumulate inside the manifold, \ie an infinite sequence of bricks must correspond to an end of the manifold after passing to a subsequence. \end{definition}